 In 1995, chronic fatigue syndrome was tentatively linked to abnormalities in the regulation of blood pressure, namely neurally mediated hypotension, vasovagal syncope, vasodepressor syncope and neurocardiogenic syncope.
 A virus infection is a probable trigger, since not all people with abnormal blood pressure regulation develop the syndrome.
 An additional factor is the salt level in the diet; people who eat a lot of salt do not have the syndrome.

 ME/CFS may begin as early as age 10 and as late as age 77.
-Between 836,000 and 2.5 million Americans suffer from ME/CFS and estimates vary from 17 – 24 million people with ME/CFS worldwide.
+It is estimated that between 1 and 2.5 million people in the United States have this condition, resulting in an annual treatment cost of $17 to $24 billion dollars; estimates vary from 17 – 24 million people with ME/CFS worldwide.
 Although research has shown that ME/CFS is about two to four times more likely to occur in women than men, ME/CFS strikes people from every age, racial, ethnic, and socioeconomic group.
 Some studies show that ME/CFS may be more common in minority groups.